Axireerrer/Axireerrer/README.md

 - 👋 Hi, I’m @Axireerrer
-- 👀 I’m interested in programming and IT
+- 👀 I’m interested in python development and Security Inf
 - 🌱 I’m currently learning Python Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on companies connected with development and security information.
 - 📫 How to reach me ...

 <!---